surabhiranavat/Viking2_instructions/docs/source/aMeta.rst

 Editing the profile config file
 ^^^^^^^^^^^^

-This is where you need to modify the runtime, resources
+This is where you need to modify the runtime, resources, slurm partitions etc.

 .. code-block:: console

    # Example profile file.
 See